ALARMING RESULTS FROM RTI APPLICATIONS SHOW GROSS ANIMAL CRUELTY

 At this stage we have not been able to gain access to any protocol documents from the Department, nor have we been able to discover if any were submitted.

-This year, RTI information also revealed a brutal case of dingo cruelty at the hands of QPWS staff on Fraser Island.
+RTI information also revealed a brutal case of dingo cruelty at the hands of QPWS staff on Fraser Island.
 It received wide media attention, including the overseas media.
 The independent veterinary necropsy report stated:

 The circumstances of this case indicate a need for a critical review of the capture and restraint procedures for dingoes.
 This case also highlights the desirability of appropriately administered chemical restrains and close monitoring of vital signs (particularly rectal temperature), preferably by experienced veterinary personnel.
 This is a preventable occurrence with proper procedures and appropriate monitoring.’